 Plan Year – A 12-month period designated by a retirement plan for calculating vesting and eligibility, among other things.
 The plan year can be the calendar year or an alternative period, for example, July 1 to June 30.

 Profit-Sharing Plan is a defined contribution plan under which the plan may provide, or the employer may determine, annually, how much will be contributed to the plan (out of profits or otherwise).
 The plan contains a formula for allocating to each participant a portion of each annual contribution.
-A profit-sharing plan may include a 401(k) plan.
+A profit-sharing plan may include a 401(k) feature.

 Safe Harbor 401(k) – A safe harbor 401(k) is similar to a traditional 401(k) plan, but the employer is required to make contributions for each employee.
-The safe harbor 401(k) eases administrative burdens on employers by eliminating some of the complex tax rules ordinarily applied to traditional 401(k) plans.
+The safe harbor 401(k) eases administrative burdens on employers by eliminating some of the rules ordinarily applied to traditional 401(k) plans.

 A Salary Reduction Simplified Employee Pension plan (SARSEP) is a SEP plan set up before 1997 that permits contributions to be made through employee salary reductions.
 Under a SARSEP, employees and employers make contributions to traditional IRAs set up for the employees, subject to certain percentage-of-pay and dollar limits.

-Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) – A plan in which a small business with 100 or fewer employees can offer retirement benefits through employee salary reductions and employer non-elective or matching contributions (similar to those found in a 401(k) plan).
+Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) – A plan in which a business with 100 or fewer employees can offer retirement benefits through employee salary reductions and employer non-elective or matching contributions (similar to those found in a 401(k) plan).
 It can be either a SIMPLE IRA or a SIMPLE 401(k).
 SIMPLE IRA plans impose few administrative burdens on employers because IRAs are owned by the employees, and the bank or financial institution receiving the funds does most of the paperwork.
 While each has some different features, including contribution limits and the availability of loans, required employer contributions are immediately 100 percent vested in both.

 Self-Employed Individual - An individual in business for himself or herself, and whose business is not incorporated, is self-employed.
 Sole proprietors and partners are self-employed.
 Self-employment can include part-time work.